dchou234/dchouPokeDex/README.md

 # Daniel Chou REACT Pokedex using PokeDex-Promise-v2

-Taken starter code from Create React App Below
+Taken framework from Create React App Below

 To start the app locally, download the repository and navigate to the folder location in terminal.